-Quizzes: 150 points (15 points each)
+Quizzes: 100 points (10 points each)

-A total of 12 daily quizzes will be given, each worth 10 points.
+Approximately 15 daily quizzes will be given, each worth 10 points.
 Your highest 10 quiz scores will be used for your final quiz score grade.
+Because of this, you cannot make up the quizzes FOR ANY REASON.
 The quizzes will be structured to assess your knowledge of the readings, in-class films and lectures, and class discussions.
 These may be matching, fill-in-the-blank, short answer and/or essay questions that will usually pertain to the material covered in the previous day's class.
 Sometimes a question will refer to material covered earlier in the course, or issues discussed on the discussion board.
 Class attendance and participation, and completion of the readings will prepare you well for the quizzes.
-You cannot make up the quizzes FOR ANY REASON, as you are allowed to drop your two lowest scores.